 19) Next, don’t assume that opting for third party cover will be cheapest

-There are three options for learner driver insurance:
+There are three options for learner drivers:

 - Third-party insurance, which covers you against damage to other cars or injury to other people in the case of an accident.
 This does not pay out for you to fix or replace your car if it is damaged in an accident, is damaged by fire or is stolen.